ClayCore/FullStack/CONTRIBUTING.md

 # Bug reports

-Please include the error message, and a minimum working example including various game assets or anything else useful.
+Please include the error message, and a minimum working example including various assets or anything else useful.

 ```
 This file crashes the program